verbio-technologies/rust-verbio-speech-center/README.md

 ### CLI client

-The CLI client integrates two sub-commands: Recognition, which corresponds to the Speech-to-Text operation either using an ABNF Grammar or an out-of-the-box statistical mode, and Synthesis, its reciprocal Text-to-Speech operation.
+The CLI client integrates two sub-commands:
+* Recognition: Speech-to-Text operation, using either an ABNF Grammar or a topic for an out-of-the-box statistical model.
+* Synthesis: Text-to-Speech operation.

+You can use the `--help` command to find out more about the client.

 ```
 λ ./target/release/cli-client --help